omniagents/opendiscovery/README.md

 - `POST /apis/publish` - Publish a network
   - Accepts a JSON with the network profile
+  - Checks for duplicate network_id (returns 409 Conflict if found)
   - Required fields in the network profile:
     - `network_id`: Unique identifier for the network
     - `name`: Network name